Guide for Grocery Store and Convenience Store Licensees: Advertising and Inducements

 Can I advertise the use of loyalty and rewards programs to purchase beverage alcohol products?

-Not yet.
-Currently, you are not permitted to advertise the use of benefits from loyalty and rewards programs (such as coupons, tickets, points, and rewards) for the full or partial payment of beverage alcohol products until September 5, 2024.
+Yes.
+You are permitted to advertise the use of benefits from loyalty and rewards programs (such as coupons, tickets, points, and rewards) for the full or partial payment of beverage alcohol products.

 How Can You Advertise?